 4. Line a baking sheet with parchment paper and coat with cooking spray.
 I use a baking sheet without a rim to make it easier to transfer the crust directly to the rack halfway through baking.

-5. Shape the cauliflower into a large circle on top of the parchment approximately 1/2 inch thick pressing it together to form the crust.
+5. Shape the cauliflower into a large circle on top of the parchment or pizza stone approximately 1/2 inch thick pressing it together to form the crust.

-6. Bake the cauliflower pizza crust dough in a 400 degree oven for 30-35 minutes or until the crust is golden and firm.
+6. Bake crust dough in a 400 degree oven for 30-35 minutes or until the crust is golden and firm.

 7. Carefully slide the parchment paper with the cauliflower crust from the baking sheet directly to the oven rack and bake for an additional 15 minutes.
 This will ensure the bottom of the crust is dry and crispy so you don’t have to eat it with a fork.